rytisltu09/Craftcord/README.md

 CraftCord is a Python SDK for Discord bot developers who want to connect their bot to Minecraft.
 It is to be used with Craftcord plugin, you can find it in https://github.com/rytisltu09/CraftcordPlugin

+IT IS HIGHLY RECOMMENDED THAT YOU SETUP YOUR CRAFTCORD PLUGIN FIRST BEFORE CONTINUEING!

 If you are new, the fastest way to understand CraftCord is:

 1. Run the example bot.